 Rapho Twp. that 11-year-old Henry patented in 1753 and then inherited

-from his father Peter when he died just a
+from his father [an error occurred while processing this directive] when he died just a

 few months later.
 This deed to Abraham Cassel identifies the